Stuart Chase

 Stuart Chase (March 8, 1888 – November 16, 1985) was an American economist, social theorist, and writer.
-His writings covered topics as diverse as general semantics and physical economy.
-His thought was shaped by Henry George (1839-1897), by economic philosopher Thorstein Veblen (1857-1929), by Fabian socialism, and briefly by the Communist social and educational experiments in the Soviet Union to around 1930, though Chase was broadly a modern American liberal.
+His writings included topics as diverse as general semantics and physical economy.
+His thought was influenced by Henry George (1839–1897), by economic philosopher Thorstein Veblen (1857–1929), by Fabian socialism, and briefly by the Communist social and educational experiments in the Soviet Union to around 1930, though Chase was broadly a modern American liberal.

-Chase spent his early political career supporting "a wide range of reform causes: the single tax, women's suffrage, birth control and socialism."
+Chase spent his early political career endorsing "a wide range of reform causes: the single tax, women's suffrage, birth control and socialism."
 Chase's early books, The Tragedy of Waste (1925) and Your Money's Worth (1927), were notable for their criticism of corporate advertising and their advocacy of consumer protection.

 In 1929 Chase co-founded Consumers' Research, a consumer protection advocacy organization.

 Early life

 Chase was born in Somersworth, New Hampshire, to public accountant Harvey Stuart Chase and Aaronette Rowe.
 His family had been living in New England since the 17th century.
 He attended the Massachusetts Institute of Technology from 1907 to 1908 and graduated from Harvard University in 1910 as a public accountant.
-After graduating, Chase became part of his father's accounting firm in Boston.
+After graduating, Chase became part of his father's accounting business in Boston.

 Chase married Margaret Hatfield in 1914 and had two children, Sonia and Robert.
 He and Margaret were divorced in 1929, and one year later, he married Marian Tyler, a violinist and staff member at The Nation who collaborated with him on several of his books; she survived him by three and a half years.